M-LARD/Collaboration-Agreement/README.md

 Who merges PRs?

 - Whomever is available.
-All merges should be communitcated via Slack.
+All merges should be communicated via Slack.

 How often will you merge?